digital-asset/daml-finance/docs/code-samples/README.md

    The hash is the first column of the output from the command `sha256sum` (the second being the filename which was hashed).

+### Testing the project templates

-8. To test against the daml code base, build the daml repository by running `daml-sdk-head` in the root of the repository (this may take a while...).
+6. To test against the daml code base, build the daml repository by running `daml-sdk-head` in the root of the repository (this may take a while...).

-9. Run `daml-head new quickstart-finance-test --template quickstart-finance` to generate the quickstarter.
+7. Run `daml-head new quickstart-finance-test --template quickstart-finance` to generate the quickstarter.

-10. Ensure that the quickstarter builds: navigate to the folder generated by the quickstarter (i.e., `quickstart-finance-test\`) and run `./get-dependencies.sh && daml-head build`.
+8. Ensure that the quickstarter builds: navigate to the folder generated by the quickstarter (i.e., `quickstart-finance-test\`) and run `./get-dependencies.sh && daml-head build`.

+9. Test the quickstarter code: run `daml-head test` as well as `daml-head start` to ensure the Sandbox can be started successfully.

-11. Remove the created quickstart directory (i.e., `quickstart-finance-test\`) once testing is complete.
+10. Remove the created quickstart directory (i.e., `quickstart-finance-test\`) once testing is complete.

+11. Repeat steps `7` to `11` for all other project templates

 12. Raise a PR against the `main` Daml branch and ask the daml team to approve the PR.

+13. If applicable, backport the PR merged in step `12` to the target release line branch.